sumitkr-2/Cartoon_memory/README.md

 > **Clarity in structure leads to confidence in scale.**

 This project reflects an emphasis on **code organization**, **UI consistency**, and **long-term maintainability**, rather than quick demos.

 ---

+---

+## 📌 Disclaimer

+> This project is created for **educational and practice purposes**.
+> UI references and visual resources used in this project are sourced from **publicly available materials on the internet** and are used **solely for non-commercial learning purposes**.
+> No copyright infringement is intended.

+---